rinaldilucas/mean-task-manager/README.md

 -   Built with yarn as package manager
 -   Multilingual features implemented in both the client-side and API responses
 -   Examples of autocomplete, mat-chips, calendar, dialogs, bottomsheet and more
+-   Routed bottom sheet example implemented using only one component
 -   Virtual scrolling feature implemented on tables
+-   Charts using chart.js library
+-   Angular routing animations using dynamic params
--   Search and ordering features via the database to minimize requests
+-   Search and ordering features via the database to minimize request size
--   AJAX requests used for pagination
+-   AJAX requests used for pagination and search
--   JWT implementation with refresh token on Redis and cookies using strict mode
+-   JWT implementation with refresh token using Redis and cookies on strict mode
--   Feature to blacklist access token which as logouted and refresh token already used
+-   Blacklist of access/refresh token
--   Authentication and role guard features added
+-   Authentication and role guard
+-   Multiple examples of syncronous custom validators
--   Custom validators to enhances password stregth
+-   Custom async validator to check already registered user
+-   Register with strong password validator
+-   Password encryption using bcrypt with salt rounds
 -   Authentication with brute force prevention using ExpressBrute
 -   Example using resolver guard to retrieve data
 -   Interceptor modules added to verify bearer token, errors, and headers language
--   Password encryption using bcrypt with salt rounds
 -   Error handlers implemented throughout the project to improve readability and correctly throw HTTP errors and messages when necessary, making it easier to plug-in frontend, backend or database individually
 -   Front-end validation on requests and inputs
 -   Backend (API) validation on controllers and routes using express-validator, which improves error readability using third-party software such as Insomnia and Postman